benckj/mpl_style/README.md

-# The style of UZH in matplotlib.
+# The style of UZH in matplotlib

 There are two ways of using it:
 1. Online via github - use the following command in your script: